+This section of rttpd.conf configures the user session.

+session-loa Name of the session log file.

+Default value: session-rttpd.log (session-%a.log)

+request-log Name of the request log file.

+Default value: request-rttpd.log (request-%a.log)

+object-log Name of the object log file that keeps a record of all request and discard commands for objects, and whether those commands were successful.

+Default value: object-rttpd.log (object-%a.log)

+rttp-log Name of the RTTP traffic log file that records the RTTP traffic between a client and the Liberator.

+Default value: rttp/%c %l.%i

+where:

+%c is the client application id (for example, "SL4B"),

+%I is the user name (Liberator login name) associated with the RTTP session,

+%i is the RTTP session id.

+For example: rttp/SL4B_JSmith.0x-ab-9

-This section of rttpd.conf configures the user session. session-log Name of the session log file. Туре: string Default value: session-rttpd.log (session-%a.log) request-log Name of the requ uest log file. Туре: string Default value: request-rttpd.log (request-%a.log) object-log • ect log file that keeps a record of all request and discard commands for objects, se commands were successful. Туре: string Default value: object-rttpd.log (object-%a.log) rttp-log Name of the RTT P traffic log file that records the RTTP traffic between a client and the Liberator. Туре: string Default value: rttp/%c%l.%i where: %c is the client application id (for example, "SL4B"), %l is the user name (Liberator login name) associated with the RTTP session, %i is the RTTP session id.
-For example: rttp/SL4B_JSmith.0x-ab-9 (user name) and session for each all RTTP sessior ommended that the name of the RTTP traffic log file contains at least the %l %i (RTTP session id) markers, so that a separate log file is generated for each user named in rttp-log-users .
-If these markers are absent, the log entries for is will be mixed together in the same file, making it difficult to determine which from which sessions and users.
+It is strongly recommended that the name of the RTTP traffic log file contains at least the %I (user name) and %i (RTTP session id) markers, so that a separate log file is generated for each session for each user named in rttp-log-users.
+If these markers are absent, the log entries for all RTTP sessions will be mixed together in the same file, making it difficult to determine which messages came from which sessions and users.

-If you configure Liberator to write its log files to a directory other than the default var directory (see "log-dir" on page 158), make sure that you create within the new log directory a subdirectory (as specified by rttp\log or its default setting) to receive the server-side RTTP log files.
+If you configure Liberator to write its log files to a directory other than the default var directory (see "log-dir" on page 158), make sure that you create within the new log directory a subdirectory (as specified by rttp_log or its default setting) to receive the server-side RTTP log files.

+rttp-log-users

-rttp-log-usersA list of Liberator users (Liberator login names) for whom RTTP traffic logs are to be generated.
-If this configuration entry is absent or empty, only RTTP traffic logs that have been specified using the Caplin Xaqua Management Console will be generated (see "Logging RTTP traffic" on page 126).
+A list of Liberator users (Liberator login names) for whom RTTP traffic logs are to be generated.
+If this configuration entry is absent or empty, only RTTP traffic logs that have been specified using the Caplin Xagua Management Console will be generated (see "Logging RTTP traffic" on page 126).
 The names of the traffic log files are defined by rttp-log (see page 191).